 Hector Berlioz (1803-1869)

-Berlioz was a fervent reader of French and foreign romantic literature and it enabled him to have a personal and sharp style that has nothing to envy the writers of his time.
-As a master in the art of satire, he shows to be a worthy contemporary of Cham or Daumier.
-His quill thrives in flaying the “grotesque figures of music”: His biting irony is based on several techniques ranging from spiritual anecdote to caricatures and defiant comments.
-Through his truculence, his puns and his contrasts, Berlioz’s style almost has a Shakespearean dimension.
-It is related to a taste for a hybrid language, full of foreign terms and mixed with quotations in the language of Virgil or Shakespeare, sometimes cultivating an unusual or invented vocabulary, and a language mixing oratory art, epic expressions and poetic images.
-His assumed taste for incongruity, digression and hyperbole is proportionate to the violence of his musical emotions.
+Berlioz was a fervent reader of French and foreign romantic literature, and it enabled him to have a sharp and personal that holds up against other writers of his time.
+As a master in the art of satire, he was a worthy contemporary of Cham or Daumier.
+His quill thrives in flaying the “grotesque figures of music”, and his biting irony was based on several techniques ranging from spiritual anecdote to caricatures and defiant comments.
+Through his truculence, his puns and his contrasts, Berlioz’s style has an almost Shakespearean dimension.
+It is related to a taste for a hybrid language, full of foreign terms and mixed with quotations in the language of Virgil or Shakespeare, sometimes cultivating an unusual or invented vocabulary, and a language mixing oratory art, epic expressions, and poetic images.
+His confident taste for incongruity, digression and hyperbole is proportionate to the violence of his musical emotions.

 Emmanuel REIBEL